Dropbox Software Engineer Interview: The Full Process, Decoded

 Four to five rounds, usually virtual across one or two days.

 Two 1-hour sessions, still in CodeSignal.
 Same platform, higher expectations.
-Dropbox cares about code quality, not just correctness.
+Dropbox grades the code you'd be willing to merge, not just code that returns the right answer.
 Interviewers watch how you handle edge cases, whether you refactor under pressure, and what you do when they push back on your approach.

 Common topics:

-The web crawler problem comes up at onsite: implement it single-threaded, then extend it to multithreaded.
+The web crawler problem comes up repeatedly at onsite: implement it single-threaded, then extend it to multithreaded.
 This is Dropbox's shorthand for "can you reason about concurrency."
-You don't need to be a threading expert.
-Know the basic primitives and talk through race conditions like a person who has thought about them before.
+You don't need to be a threading expert, but you do need to name the three race conditions a reference implementation actually guards against:

 Pick a Project.
 Get Interrogated for an Hour.